-This Global Immersion Elective (GIE) will inform your global business knowledge, expose you to issues of leadership and allow you to gain international project-based experience—as a member of a cross-cultural team—through immersion in Budapest.
+This Intercultural Teaming and Client Project GIE in Budapest, Hungary will inform your global business knowledge, expose you to issues of leadership and allow you to gain international project-based experience—as a member of a cross-cultural team—through immersion in Budapest.

 You’ll work with a team of Kenan-Flagler Undergraduate Business Program students and undergraduate business students from Corvinus University to solve an actual business problem for a Hungarian firm, gaining valuable international project experience and translating your classroom work into real-world practice.

 The immersion consists of classes and virtual teamwork with your Corvinus teammates, and cultural experiences shared between UNC Kenan-Flagler and Corvinus students, before traveling to Hungary in March.
-Additionally, you will consult with a company on project work, present findings to that company during the in-country portion of the program.
+While in-country, in addition to working and socializing with Corvinus students, you’ll be exploring the city as well as conducting company visits.
+Additionally, you will consult with a company on project work and present findings to that company during the in-country portion of the program.

 Hungary offers students a fascinating look at countries still transitioning economically, socially, and politically from a post-war communist state to a democratic free market.
 Budapest is the hub city of Hungary’s business and economy—accounting for 39% of the national income.
 It is one of the largest regional economies in the European Union and among the top 100 GDP-performing cities in the world according to GlobalTenders.com.